dave-kennedy/Knockoff/README.md

 KO.bind(model);
 ```

+To completely remove the model binding, just use `KO.unbind`.

 ### Computed properties

 If you want a property that is computed from another property, use the `KO.listen` function.
 The first argument is the name of a property to listen for changes on and the second argument is a callback function: